k-box/k-box/docs/readme.md

 **Language rules**

-The documentation must have an English version.
+The documentation must be written in English.

 **Format**